 The Linux Lite community maintains a comprehensive Help Manual to provide new users with a trouble-free transition.
 This is an impressive information source.

 A growing trend among Linux distro developers is to provide a method of copying the ISO files to a bootable USB storage device as an alternative to booting from a DVD live session.
-Having the ability to save system changes adds a feature that not all USB installations provide.
-Linux Lite does, however.
+The ability to save system changes adds a feature that not all USB installations provide, but Linux Lite does.

 System Overview

-Despite its name, Linux Lite has nothing minimalist about it.
+Despite its name, Linux Lite is not minimalistic.
 Its “lightness” makes this distro an ideal fully functional OS for underpowered and legacy computers as well as newer hardware configurations.

 Another factor that makes Linux Lite what its name implies is its somewhat skimpy default software base.
 Linux Lite does not install two or three applications for the same task, as is sometimes found in other Linux distros, which tend to clutter up menus and home directories with never-used applications.